tecunningham/tecunningham.github.io/_drafts/science.md

 - oxytocin

-Use *these*.
-To set priors on new research.
+Use *these* facts to set priors on new research.